thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-07-dublin-maker.md

 </div>

 <div>
   Anywho, that was us.
-We look forward to the next one&#8230; Bring it on!!!
+We look forward to the next one...
+Bring it on!!!
 </div>

 <div>